Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS/README.md

 - Understand Rainbow S2S API
 - Setup Rainbow-S2S-StarterKit-NodeJS  in a linux server environnement
-- Subscribe to Rainbow server callback notifications  and help you build your own server application in your choosen languange.
+- Subscribe to Rainbow server callback notifications and build your own server application in your chosen languange

 ## Beta disclaimer